WebKit/WebKit/Tools/WebGPUShadingLanguageRI/SpecWork/source/index.rst

 Structs:

-- checking that structs have distinct names for different fields, and that the type of their fields are well-defined
+- checking that structs have distinct names for different fields, and that the type of their fields are well-defined (and non-void)

 Enums: